British Values Statement

 Respect for and tolerance of different faiths and religious and other beliefs

-• Our Creative Curriculum, including our annual Arts week, includes opportunities for children to explore art, story and song from different cultures.
+- Our Creative Curriculum, including our annual International week, includes opportunities for children to explore art, story and song from different cultures.
 This helps children to respect and tolerate different beliefs.
 Other topics allow children the opportunity to learn about different faiths and religions.